Introduction to 'Making the most of social media'

 Turn visitors into brand followers

-Using social channels, you can talk to people in real time.
-If you do this regularly, you could really get to know their needs.
-This makes your connections personal, simple and effective and may help turn them into brand followers.
+Social channels give you the chance to talk to people in real time.
+Over time, you could really get to know their needs.
+These simple, personal and effective connections may help turn them into brand followers.

 You can use social media to reply to complaints and questions in a quick and open way.
-Do this well, and it can help to build your organisation's reputation and brand loyalty.
-Social media conversations can also reduce the strain on other ways people contact you like phone or email.
+When you do this well, it helps build your brand’s reputation.
+It can also help you grow a loyal fan base.
+Social media chats may also ease the strain on other ways people contact you, like phone or email.

 Increase sales

-Social media is a great way to promote your products and services.
+Social media’s a great way to promote your products and services.
 But remember, it’s a social setting.
-Trying the “hard sell” will put off potential customers.
+A ‘hard sell’ will put off potential customers.
 Social channels work best when people naturally decide to contact you.
 This happens when they’ve built up a positive image of you.
 They start to trust your brand, products and services.

 Offer cost-effective marketing

-Most social media websites are free to use, making them a more cost-effective way to reach the types of people you want to and boost your brand.
+Most social media platforms are free to use.
+This makes them a more cost-effective way to reach the types of people you want to and boost your brand.

 Chapter 2

-• This is the most popular social networking site.
-It's got over 2.9 billion monthly active users!
-Over-65s are the fastest growing group.
-And women between 45 and 64 are the most likely to interact with Facebook ads.
-Users share updates, photos and links with their 'friends'.
+• The most popular social networking app, with over 3 billion active users.
+People share updates, photos and links with their 'friends'.
 They get updates from friends and any brands they 'like'.

-Create a free Facebook Business Page to connect with customers and offer key information about your organisation, products, services and upcoming events.
-Paid-for services include targeted Facebook Ads.
+You can create a Facebook Business Page for free.
+This lets you connect with customers and share details about your products, services and upcoming events.
+Want to reach more people?
+You can use paid services like targeted Facebook Ads.

-• People use LinkedIn for professional networking.
-It has over 830 million users.
+• Over 1.1 billion people use LinkedIn for professional networking.
 Users connect with contacts, search for roles and advertise jobs.
 LinkedIn also has groups, where members with similar interests can take part in discussions and get support.

+• X has over 580 million users worldwide.
 Users share short (280 character) messages with their followers.
-They see a stream of messages written by people and organisations they follow.
+They see a stream of messages from the people and organisations they follow.
 Hashtags (#) mark key words or phrases in popular or 'trending' conversations.

-• This video sharing app is popular with younger audiences.
-It has over 1 billion monthly active users, mostly in the 18-24 age group.
-People use TikTok to view, share and post short, light-hearted videos.
-It's a bit like Instagram but using videos rather than images to promote your services and products.
+• This video sharing app has over 1.5 billion active users.
+People use TikTok to watch, share and create short, fun videos.
+This may be for you if you like the idea of using videos to promote your services and products.

 Before you decide